CSM Oradea (men's basketball)

-CSM Oradea, also known as simply Oradea, is a Romania professional basketball club, based in Oradea, Romania.
+CSM Oradea, also known as simply Oradea, is a Romanian professional basketball club, based in Oradea.
 The club competes in the Liga Națională, the highest level of basketball in Romania.

 History

 CSM Oradea was founded in 2003, but the team promoted to the first division in 2005.
 The team best performance was in 2012 when they reached Romanian Cup semi-finals and in 2013 when the team won the 3rd place.